ckeditor/ckeditor4/README.md

 Since the introduction of the LTS version of CKEditor (`4.23.0-lts`) in June 2023, all future versions of CKEditor 4 contain `-lts` in their version number.

+All future versions of CKEditor 4 (4.23.0-lts and above) are released as CKEditor 4 LTS distributions and require a license key.

-If you acquired the [Extended Support Model](https://ckeditor.com/ckeditor-4-support/) for CKEditor 4 LTS, please read [the CKEditor 4 LTS key activation guide.](https://ckeditor.com/docs/ckeditor4/latest/support/licensing/license-key-and-activation.html) **CKEditor 4.23.0-lts and higher requires a valid license key to properly initialize the editor!**
+If you acquired the [Extended Support Model](https://ckeditor.com/ckeditor-4-support/) for CKEditor 4 LTS, please read [the CKEditor 4 LTS key activation guide.](https://ckeditor.com/docs/ckeditor4/latest/support/licensing/license-key-and-activation.html)

 In order to activate CKEditor 4 LTS, add `licenseKey` configure the editor with a valid license key: